-INX International celebrates new UK facility with Open House
+INX International celebrates Open House event at new Ohio manufacturing facility

 About INX International Ink Co.

 INX International Ink Co. is the third largest producer of inks in North America with over 15 facilities in the U.S. and Canada, and is a global supplier as part of Sakata INX worldwide operations.
 We offer a complete line of ink and coating solutions technology for commercial, packaging and digital applications.
 As a leading global manufacturer of inkjet inks, we provide a full palette of digital ink systems, advanced technologies and integrated services.
 For more information, visit the web sites at www.inxinternational.com and www.inxdigital.com.